HastingsGreer/blog/StaticSiteGenerator.md

 "We may be talking past each other- I mean something like jekyll or- "

 "Well everyone knows the generator of jekyll and hyde is just hyde, but that's trivia, not an interview question.
-Ok, we'll start with the slow but simple solution, then optimize."
+Um.
+I'll get started"

 My fingers lightly tap over the keyboard, stumbling a bit on the @ signs- my current position uses very little linear algebra but I'm delighted to pick it back up if that's where folks are hiring.